jonathonracz/GoatMix/README.md

 ## Step 3: Build.

 This is where things will either go without a hitch or crash and burn, mostly due to paths to SDKs (which are included as submodules) are not referenced correctly for whatever reason.
-Again, contact me if you run into these issues, but in the case of simply building and side-loading the app onto a device, there shouldn't be any issues.
+Again, contact me (jdracz at umich dot edu) if you run into these issues, but in the case of simply building and side-loading the app onto a device, there shouldn't be any issues.

 ##### Building for iOS (AUv3)